voschezang/coding-handbook/product-management.md

 # Product Management

 This is more about *projects* than a *product*, but it borrows some useful terminology from product management.
-See also [goals and strategy](goals-planning-strategy.md) and  [management principles](management-principles.md).
+See also [goals and strategy](goals-planning-strategy.md),  [management principles](management-principles.md) and [requirements-engineering](requirements-engineering.md).

 [toc]